FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 of the sub processes (when it launches the service nodes and launchers) and then will be the created processes to use the resource if they need them no rcmp_n anymore.

+The resource compsumption of firos will be minimal, even under heavy messages traffic.

 I/O flows
 =========